 This web-site is still a ‘work-in-progress’.

-When I first began researching my family history, I believed that my sister and I were the first two family members to have been born in Gloucestershire, my parents having originated in London and Kent, but as I progressed back in time, I learnt of my Gwinnutt ancestors who came from Worcestershire.
-Browsing through the Herald’s Visitation books in Gloucestershire Archives one day, I came across the name of Gwinnett, noticed the similarity of the two names and, from then on, the name and its variants became my main surname of interest as it meant I could research part of my family locally.
+When I first began researching my family history, I believed that my sister and I were the first two family members to have been born in the county of Gloucestershire, my parents having originated in London and Kent, but as I progressed back in time, I learnt of my Gwinnutt ancestors who came from Worcestershire.
+Browsing through the Herald’s Visitation books in Gloucestershire Archives one day, I came across the name of Gwinnett, noticed the similarity of the two names and, from then on, the name and its variants became my main surname of interest as it meant I could research much of my family locally.